 3B576869-A4EC-4529-8536-B80A7769E899

-# Block Office apps from creating child processes
+# Block all Office apps from creating child processes

 # MITRE: T1059 (Command and Scripting Interpreter)